DmitriBogdanov/OpenMP-LU-decomposition/README.md

 * Recommended compiler: Intel C++ Compiler
 * Requires C++17 support
-* Parallelization requires OpenMP support
+* Requires OpenMP support

 ## Usage

 Adjust in ROWS, COLS and BLOCK_SIZE in "main.cpp" to configure testing parameters.
 Block decomposition assumes square matrix with size being a multiple of BLOCK_SIZE.

 ## Version history

+* 01.01
+    * Code cleanup and renames across the board
+    * Fixed typos in names, comments and docs
+    * Added multiple comments with full method descriptions and notes about technical implementation

 * 00.11
     * Removed Windows-specific calls to allow compilation on Linux clusters
     * Optimized  parallel block LU